pondrejk/dizzer/chap5-case_study_2.md

 TODO here aside on small Big data.

 The output of the previous operation was a list of eight CSV files in the original structure showing the estimated speeds for road segments in Brno.
 These weekly files where split into smaller chunks representing individual days to avoid hitting the database column length limitations^[Using this Python script <https://github.com/pondrejk/dizzer/blob/master/misc/scripts/04-split_by_day.py>].
 The resulting set of 56 files with 288 columns of speed data were finally loaded to the PostgreSQL database.
+At this point, the tables of Brno node pairs and node coordinates were also imported in order to create a line segment layer from the point coordinates using PostGIS plugin^[The query using PostGIS's ST_MAKELINE available at <https://github.com/pondrejk/dizzer/blob/master/misc/queries/01-create_lines>].
+From now on, the daily speed tables could be joined with the table of line segments to create futures spatial layers^[Example query at <https://github.com/pondrejk/dizzer/blob/master/misc/queries/03-streets_join>].
+During this process various visualisation experiments have been done using QGIS connected to the database.
+As a result of these experiments a decision has been made to reduce the temporal granularity of the speed layers from 5 minute intervals to one hour averages^[Example query at <https://github.com/pondrejk/dizzer/blob/master/misc/queries/02-generate_hourly_averages>].
+This significantly reduce the storage overhead in generated vector tiles while maintaining sufficient information density for visualisation purposes.

 process so far
 - get just the first 2 collumns from one traffic files